OLIVER427/GD-LevelLoaderJS/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/OLIVER427/GD-LevelLoaderJS)
 ![GitHub Repo stars](https://img.shields.io/github/stars/OLIVER427/GD-LevelLoaderJS)
 ![GitHub forks](https://img.shields.io/github/forks/OLIVER427/GD-LevelLoaderJS)
-#### this is an old project that I am just now modifying to put on github, we will probably not be able to fix any issues you have with the site.
+##### this is an old project that I am just now modifying to put on github, we will probably not be able to fix any issues you have with the site.
+This code is from a long time ago and it is very unorganized and inefficient.
+You have been warned.

 # Geometry Dash Level Loader